benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 - In most cases: identify why.
 Listen to any coincidental thoughts for clues if it's not clear.
    - In some cases, depression can be misserved by identifying the reason.
 Focus on improving the mental state.

+### In general

+- Notice good things.
+Think good thoughts and more good thought will follow.

 ## Emotions

 ### Anger